kubernetes-sigs/scheduler-plugins/pkg/noderesourcetopology/README.md

 #### ScoringStrategy

 The topology-aware scheduler supports four scoring strategies.
 You can set a strategy via SchedulerConfigConfiguration, by setting the scoringStrategy option.

+**NOTE:** The scoring strategy affects **worker node** selection only — it determines how worker nodes are ranked relative to each other.
+It does **not** control which NUMA node is selected within a worker node.
+Once the scheduler has selected a worker node for a pod, it is the **kubelet** (running on that worker node) that decides which NUMA node(s) to use based on its Topology Manager policy.

 There are four supported strategies:

 * MostAllocated